January 14, 2021

 There are three basic types of microphone: dynamics, condensers, and ribbons.
 Without getting too technical, the most robust types of mics - capable of handling high volume and rough handling - are dynamics.
 The cost of this toughness is a little less high-end definition and clarity.
 Since the stage can be a rough, loud place, dynamics are the mic of chose for pretty much all uses on stage, including vocals.
 Dynamic vocal mics such as Carvin Audio’s M68 typically include a built-in windscreen and pop filter and some kind of internal shock mount to reduce handling noise.
+The M68 can even be paired with the Carvin Audio WM5 Wireless Microphone System for a wireless solution.
 Reliable, great vocal mics for the stage are not expensive.

 Condensers are ubiquitous in studio settings, as they tend to offer accuracy and plenty of high-frequency definition and “air”.
 Condensers can be more delicate than dynamic mics and because they are more sensitive, they’re more prone to feedback issues on stage.
 In addition, condenser mics require a power source (typically phantom power).
 So, condensers are mostly for studio use, and vocals are typically recorded with condenser mics.